llunasanz/ecommerce_airflow_db/README.md

 AIRFLOW_USER=your_airflow_user
 AIRFLOW_PASSWORD=your_airflow_password
 ```
+## Step-by-step up

-## Up Airflow and Postgres
+### Start Airflow and Postgres
+Run the following command to start Airflow and Postgres: `make up_airflow`

-At the terminal, run `make up_airflow` that contains `docker compose up airflow-init` and `docker compose up`.
-When done, airflow will be up.
+This command includes docker compose up airflow-init and docker compose up.

-## Access to Airflow
+### Access Airflow
-Go to the web browser and go to `http://localhost:8080` to login.
+Open your web browser and navigate to http://localhost:8080 to log in.

-## Connect to Postgres
+### Connect to Postgres
-To get the current port that Postgres is allocated, run `docker ps` and check the port.
-Taking into account the data from the .env file, connect the database.
+To find the current port allocated for Postgres, run: `docker ps`

-## Down airflow
+Use the information from the .env file to connect to the database.
+The connection process to Airflow is automated using: `make connect_airflow_to_db`.
+This runs the bash script `./src/connect_airflow_to_db.sh`.

+## Running everything together
+To run Airflow and connect to the database automatically, use: `make up_and_connect`.
+This runs the `docker compose up` commands in detached mode.

+## Shut down Airflow
-At the terminal, cancel the process and run `make down_airflow`.
+To stop Airflow, cancel the running process and execute: `make down_airflow`.